Making the most of your money

 Woman folding clothes

 A tip about tax: You can earn up to £1,000 from either self-employment or selling goods ‘for profit’ without registering as self-employed with HMRC.
 If you're earning over £1,000 from these income boosters, you'll need to declare it to HMRC regardless of whether you're self-employed or PAYE.
-For more details, read HMRC's self-employment leaflet.
+For more details, read HMRC's self-employment information.

 Get help if you’re facing financial hardship